comboshreddies/instrument-gdb/README.md

+# A tool for instrumenting gdb execution for automated, selective and low overhead observation of debugged program #

 Gdb support python scripting, so here is simple example to instrument gdb for purpose that matched my needs example below were run on both arm64 and amd64 linux